 Early diagnosis of a tic disorder can help parents understand that the tics their children have are not intentional and that punishment cannot stop the tics and may even make them worse.

 The diagnosis is based on the symptoms and their duration.

 To distinguish Tourette syndrome from other tic disorders, doctors may have to evaluate children periodically over time.

 Doctors also check children for disorders that often accompany tics, such as ADHD and OCD.

 If symptoms are mild, reassurance is often best, with as little attention paid to the tic as possible until it disappears on its own.
 Treatment can often be avoided if the family understands the disorder and if the disorder is explained to and understood by the child's teachers and schoolmates.

-Cognitive-behavioral therapy may help some older children manage their tics.
+CBIT is a type of behavioral therapy.
+It may help some older children manage their tics.